Shopify is an e-commerce platform that allows anyone to set up their online store and sell their products.

 Also, on your admin screen, select ‘Themes’ from the left navigation menu.
-On this page you will see your live theme in a box at the top, in the top right corner of that box will be two buttons.
+On this page, you will see your live theme in a box at the top.
+In the top right corner of that box, there will be two buttons.
 Furthermore, the first one is of three dots, which gives you some basic settings changes.
 Hence, one of these allows you to duplicate the theme.
 We highly recommend you do this in case you make some changes you don’t like; you can delete the duplicate and start again.

 The most common features will include: